section-engineering-education/engineering-education/content/articles/why-use-a-load-balancer-in-an-application/index.md

 1. Understand what load balancing is.

-2. Walk through of how a load balancer performs its tasks.
+2. Understand how a load balancer performs its tasks.

 3. Know the advantages of using load balancers.